Updates made to this policy

 Open interventions remain the responsibility of the original site unless the case is transferred.

-Together, the supervisors must plan the response that best meets the needs of te tamaiti.
+Together, the supervisors must plan the response that best meets the needs of te tamaiti or rangatahi.